It’s a good question!

 Bring a picnic

 There are several covered picnic tables at the beach on Antelope Island.
 Leave your cooler on a table or in the car.
-On our 2012 visit, we hauled our picnic out to the water’s edge and then hauled it all back because the flies were too thick near the water.
+On our first visit, we hauled our picnic out to the water’s edge and then hauled it all back because the flies were thick near the water.

 If you’d rather buy lunch or dinner on Antelope Island, the Island Buffalo Grill is located on the beach.
 This restaurant specializes in buffalo burgers and is open seasonally.